 Ready Brek Breakfast Ideas

 Plain Ready Brek: Of course for those who do not like things too complicated you can just add milk and cook.
 Ready Brek can be either in the microwave or on the hob.
-You can add water or milk (including non-cow’s milk types such as coconut, almond, soya etc – but it is not suitable for milk allergy sufferers).
+You can add water or milk (including non-cow’s milk types such as coconut, almond, soya etc).
+However, it is not suitable for milk allergy sufferers.